-From the past few months these performances are becoming more and more regular.
-India, in Bhubaneswar Kumar and Jasprit Bumrah have found argubaly the most reliable death bowling combination.
-They have great change ups and they are able to nail the yorkers wonderfully well.
-When it comes to finding the block hole, I don’t think there is anyone better at it then Bumrah.
+Over the past few months, these performances are becoming more and more regular.
+India, in Bhubaneswar Kumar and Jasprit Bumrah, has found arguably the most reliable death bowling combination.
+They have great changeups and they are able to nail the yorkers wonderfully well.
+When it comes to finding the blockhole, I don’t think there is anyone better at it then Bumrah.
 Bhuvi has this wonderful ability to swing the ball early on when he can make the ball talk both ways and he is being able to pick up wickets at the start of the innings which has been really helpful in setting up the games nicely.
 Umesh Yadav has been particularly impressive in the test format.
-He is starting to find consistency with his lines and lengths which is making him a bowler hard to handle, since he has always had pace.
+He is starting to find consistency with his lines and lengths which is making him a bowler hard to handle since he has always had pace.
 Mohammed Shami has been troubled with injuries and niggles but he has been impressive from the day one.
 If he can maintain his fitness then I think he has the potential to be the spearhead of the Indian bowling attack.
 Indian bench strength in fast bowling has improved as the likes of Ishant Sharma, Shardul Thakur, Dhawal Kulkarni are just warming the benches.
 India has also found a good all rounder in Hardik Pandya.
 He is impressing everybody with both bat and ball.
 He has the ability to hit the good length and can make the ball do a little of the pitch as well.

 Indian bowling department is going really strong.
 These are really wonderful signs for the future of Indian cricket since the bowlers are playing much bigger roles in Indian victories then they have ever before.